Beyond

 How Your Daily Routine Should Influence Your Home Search

-Most people start their home search the same way:
+Most people start their home search the same way: price, bedrooms, square footage.

 And while those things matter, they’re not what actually determine whether a home feels right once you’re living in it.

-don’t start with the house—start with your life.
+I always tell my clients: don’t start with the house—start with your life.

 Because the truth is, your home should support your daily routine.